-Chief Petty Officer, 2nd class, Eli Langley, Career Manager for Senior Marine Technicians, Director of Military Careers, and Military Co-chair, National Capital Region Defence Aboriginal Advisory Group
+Chief Petty Officer, 2nd class, Eli Langley, Career Manager for Senior Marine Technicians, Director of Military Careers, and Military Cochair, National Capital Region Defence Aboriginal Advisory Group four VICTORIA class submarines sailing in both the Atlantic and Pacific fleets deploying to Panama and Asia.

 Eli was born in Honey Harbour Ontario on the shores of Georgian Bay.
 He joined the Navy at age 24 and was sent to Victoria British Columbia.
 There he sailed on Her Majesty's Canadian Ship PROCTECTEUR and then volunteered for service in Her Majesty's Canadian Submarines.
-Eli served on all four VICTORIA class submarines sailing in both the Atlantic and Pacific fleets deploying to Panama and Asia.
+Eli served on all